eiffel-community/eiffel-intelligence/wiki/markdown/compatibility.md

 - Documentation is based on the [Toulouse](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to gav package instead of purl does not change subscription structure.
 - Multiple e-mail recipients are not supported through the front-end subscription form.
 This becomes possible to do from front-end version [1.0.1](https://github.com/eiffel-community/eiffel-intelligence-frontend/releases/tag/1.0.1) and forward.

+## Back-end: 1.0.1
-#### Front-end: 1.0.1
+#### Front-end: 1.0.3
 Compatible: ✅ Yes, minor Issue

 Notes:
-- Documentation is based on the [Toulouse](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to gav package instead of purl does not change subscription structure.
+- Documentation is based on the [Agen](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.

 #### Front-end: 1.0.2
+Compatible: ✅ Yes, minor Issue

+Notes:
+- Documentation is based on the [Agen](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.

+#### Front-end: 1.0.1
 Compatible: ✔️️ Yes

 Notes: -

-#### Front-end: 1.0.3
-Compatible: ✔️️ Yes

-Notes: -

-## Back-end: 1.0.1
 #### Front-end: 1.0.0
 Compatible: ✔️️ Yes

 Notes: -

-#### Front-end: 1.0.1
-Compatible: ✔️️ Yes

-Notes: -

-#### Front-end: 1.0.2
-Compatible: ✅ Yes, minor Issue

-Notes:
-- Documentation is based on the [Agen](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.
+## Back-end: 1.0.0
 #### Front-end: 1.0.3
 Compatible: ✅ Yes, minor Issue

 Notes:
 - Documentation is based on the [Agen](https://github.com/eiffel-community/eiffel/blob/master/eiffel-syntax-and-usage/versioning.md#versioning) version of the Eiffel protocol but it’s still functional since the jmespath reference to purl package instead of gav does not change subscription structure.

-## Back-end: 1.0.0
-#### Front-end: 1.0.0
-Compatible: ✔️️ Yes

-Notes: -

-#### Front-end: 1.0.1
-Compatible: ✔️️ Yes

-Notes: -

 #### Front-end: 1.0.2
 Compatible: ✅ Yes, minor Issue